ari2738/MentalHealth-Checkup/README.md

 ⚙ Working of the System

-User opens the web application.

-A questionnaire is displayed.

-User selects answers (Never / Sometimes / Often).

-The system assigns scores to each answer.
+User opens the web application.A questionnaire is displayed.User selects answers (Never / Sometimes / Often).The system assigns scores to each answer.

-Total score is calculated in the backend.
+Total score is calculated in the backend.Based on score range:Low score → Mentally healthyMedium score → Mild stressHigh score → High stress

-Based on score range:

-Low score → Mentally healthy

-Medium score → Mild stress

-High score → High stress

 Result is displayed to the user.

 💡 Features